SamirTalwar/webops-workshop/PLAYBOOK.md

 % PORT=8080 ./web # or however you start the application
 ```

-*[Browse to the URL and show it off.
+*[Browse to the preconfigured URL, proxied through Cloudflare, and show it off.
 If possible, leave the browser window open.
 It *may* automatically reconnect if you terminate the server and restart it, but I wouldn't bank on it.]*

 Note that we're using the port 8080.
 HTTP usually runs over port 80, but we can't start an application there without it running as *root*, and we don't want to do that, as an attacker compromising the web server could get access to anything else.